Inkh/Data-Structures-and-Algorithms/Challenges/MergeSort/README.md

 ## Challenge

-Write a function called MergeSort that sorts a given unsorted away in insertion fashion.
+Write a function called MergeSort that sorts a given unsorted away in merge fashion.

 ## Approach and Efficiency